Skip to main content

 • Account deletion tracing — Confirms that apps offering account creation also provide a discoverable account deletion flow, as required by both stores since 2024.

-• AI-powered analysis — Uses Claude to analyze screenshots and metadata for policy violations that rule-based checks would miss.
+• AI-powered analysis — Uses AI to analyze screenshots and metadata for policy violations that rule-based checks would miss.

 • Google Play Console deep validation — Checks data safety declarations, content ratings, target audience settings, and store listing completeness against Google's latest requirements.